Gil Durán named to new post as California opinion editor

 “I’m thrilled to welcome Gil to this key position in our organization.
 His extensive experience in California politics along with his work in journalism are the perfect combination,” Sacramento Bee and McClatchy West Region Publisher Gary Wortel said in a statement.
 “We look forward to his leadership as The Bee continues to serve as a guide for readers in Sacramento and across the state.”

-Durán, whose parents were Mexican farmworkers, was born in Tulare and lived all over the Central Valley, including Bakersfield, Oildale, Visalia and Exeter.
+Durán, whose grandparents were Mexican farmworkers, was born in Tulare and lived all over the Central Valley, including Bakersfield, Oildale, Visalia and Exeter.

 He plans to incorporate those places into his work.